code-wizard91/PythonScripts/README.md

 # PythonScripts
-I use this resource to create python tutorials to teach others and practice the fundamentals of the programming languages.
+I use this resource to create python tutorials to teach others and practice the fundamentals of the Python 3 programming language.